Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 You may use the steps outlined earlier in this manual to prepare the assessment and the tablets for enumerator training.
-The enumerators can practice entering and saving data, and when you are ready to begin the actual data collection and no changes were needed to your assessments, you can just filter your database by date and know which tests were part of training and which were part of the actual data collection.
+The enumerators can practice entering and saving data, and when you are ready to begin the actual data collection and no changes are needed to your assessments, you can just filter your database by date and know which tests were part of training and which were part of the actual data collection.
 Similarly, you may use Tangerine for piloting early versions of your instruments.

-Alternatively, to create separate versions of each assessment (i.e., training version, pilot version, final), just duplicate your test in the Wizard, by clicking on the duplicate icon.
-Then give the assessment a different name.
+Alternatively, to create separate versions of each assessment (i.e., training version, pilot version, final), duplicate your test in the Wizard by clicking on the duplicate icon.
+Then give the new assessment a different name.
 Results will not be carried over under duplication, but make sure you check the new instrument to confirm that questions and subtests have been fully duplicated.

 **Tangerine Training Topics **

-Based on RTI’s experiences with Tangerine enumerator training for EGRA, no additional time should be needed with a Tangerine data collection compared to a paper-based data collection.
+Based on RTI’s experiences with Tangerine enumerator training for EGRA/EGMA work, no additional time should be needed with a Tangerine data collection compared to a paper-based data collection.
 The training agenda should be the same, with only an additional one to two hours set aside for introducing the tablet hardware and familiarizing enumerators with basic navigation and operation of the hardware and software.
-Key topics need particular highlighting:
+Key topics need particular emphasis:

-1. Properly logging in and out (including fully powering off the tablet) on daily basis.
+1. Properly logging in and out (including fully powering off the tablet) on a daily basis.

 2. Selecting the correct school in the location subtest and what to do if the school is not available in the pre-loaded list (e.g. because